MiketheChap/worldwidestew/content/editorial/2025-12-28-when-industry-focuses-on-human-inadequacies.md

 - It promotes suffering by triggering loss of hope and depression when resolutions fail
 - It highlights our sense of *not enough*: we don't have enough, we aren't enough, and incites the *Hungry Ghost* of wanting more.

-Today, I want to highlight a few of the more insidious ways that *resolution brain* betrays us.
+Today, I want to highlight a few of the more insidious ways that *resolution brain* can betray us.
 - The Resolution Industry is manufactured.
 The self-improvement industry is active all year long.
 We aren't good enough:  in some way our eating, smell, possessions, exercise, and clothing, are inadequate.
 We are constantly told that we aren't good enough.
-- I've been particularly troubled by the appeals to young people who are automatically inclined toward self-comparison.
-So,   newly created intimate deodorants and cleansers suggest that the most personal aspects of a person are themselves inadequate.
-In response, people begin an entirely new addiction to environmentally invasive products.
-Some of these products may harm the body's natural biome.
-- The New Year's timing.
-Using our inadequacies to promote sales on the New Year transition is particularly galling.
+- Business co-opt our shame, inadequacies, and fears of missing out to wedge us into making big changes at the New Year transition.
+We buy subscriptions, new clothing, exercise gear, and books hoping to find *the secrets* that will helpus change.
-- Many sellers hypocritically tell us that we're all beautiful, immediately turning around and suggesting other areas of inadequacy.
+- While some advertisers tell us we're all beautiful, they just as quickly, and hypocritically,  turn around tell us something else we need to be *complete*.
 - The Resolution Industry creates false urgency and crisis.
-They tell us this with the *specific intent* of inciting *fight or flight* thinking.
+They tell us this with the *intent* of inciting *fight or flight* thinking.

 What to do in response to this *psychological ghost lighting*?
 - Teach our children (and ourselves) to act from strength